Possible Outcomes Of Misdemeanor And Felony Charges In Marietta

 Whether a person gets supervised or unsupervised probation will depend largely on the circumstances surrounding the case.
 Each will have its own unique set of terms and conditions.
 Some people may be barred from going out of the state.
 Others may be required to undergo therapy, drug testing, anger management classes, or educational programs.
 Completing all the requirements with a clean sheet will entitle the individual to be discharged from probation and live as normal.
 Failure to do so, on the other hand, will result in a renewed case and a possible activation of the prison sentence.

 The criminal justice system is careful to distinguish first-time offenders from repeat offenders.
 Individuals of the former kind that are seen to be nonviolent may be treated more leniently.
 Those that qualify could be entered into a diversion program which is basically a probationary period that ends in dropped charges upon successful completion.
 There are different types depending on the situation.
 Minors aged 17 to 21 can go through a pretrial diversion program so that their criminal record can stay clean once they have finished it.
 Then there is a drug-dependent program for people battling addictions who are sent to rehabilitations facilities.

-Diversion programs are quite useful in that they help defendants avoid jail as well as blemishes on their criminal record.
+Diversion programs are quite useful for those facing misdemeanors and felony charges, in that they help defendants avoid jail as well as blemishes on their criminal record.
 Note, however, that there are stringent rules that govern them.
 Only certain people may qualify.
 Consult a Marietta attorney such as Blevins & Hong P.C. to see if you are eligible for these options.

 Defense lawyers will look into all angles to provide the best possible representation and results in court.
 Facing criminal charges can be daunting but these offenses do not have to result in jail time.
 With the right approach, the sentence may be trimmed down significantly and normal life resumed.